venkatamutyala/argocd-glueops-extension/README.md

 ### Option 1: Install with Helm Chart (Recommended)

-The easiest way to install ArgoCD with the GlueOps extension is using the Helm chart:
+The easiest way to install ArgoCD with the GlueOps extension is using the Helm chart.
+The extension is automatically downloaded from GitHub releases - no manual download needed!

 ```bash
 # Run the automated installation script